gsora/gsora.xyz/content/cv/index.md

 ## Work experience {#work-experience .unnumbered}

  - **Obol** (2023) --- working on Distributed Validator technology.
 Delivered hands-on protocol engineering for the Charon distributed validator software, as well as custom-built integrations for large-scale customers.
-I'm the tech lead of the Core Protocol team: I coordinated the delivery of our first fully stable and automatically-tested version Charon.
+I'm the tech lead of the Core Protocol team: I coordinated the delivery of our first fully stable and automatically-tested version of Charon.

  - **Ignite (previously Tendermint)** (2021 - 2022) --- worked on distributed ledger technologies.
 Shipped the first iteration of [Emeris](https://emeris.com) backend, and some fixes to the Cosmos SDK, worked on SSI and DIDs.